Bomberman Jetters (video game): Reception

-The GameCube version received above-average reviews according to the review aggregation website Metacritic.
+The GameCube version received "mixed or average reviews" according to the review aggregation website Metacritic.
 Game Informer gave it a favorable review, but Edge gave it a negative review, all while it was still in development.
 The game was criticized for its voice-acting, character's personalities being altered compared to the anime series version, and gameplay being unimproved from Bomberman Generation.
 Max's inclusion in the game was considered a wasted improvement and the charabom system was slightly criticized for being an imitation of Pokémon and for being required to get through some stages.
 However, as with its predecessor, it has won praise due to its multiplayer as many have stated it to "remain true to the formula".
-In Japan, Famitsu gave it a score of 27 out of 40 for the GameCube and PlayStation 2 versions, and 26 out of 40 for the Game Boy Advance version.
+In Japan, Famitsu gave it a score of 27 out of 40.
 GamePro said that the game "may not have the multiplayer diversity of Mario Party, but for primitive addiction, it plays to form."
 (Note: GamePro gave the GameCube version 4/5 for graphics, 3.5/5 for sound, and two 4.5/5 scores for control and fun factor.)

-In an episode of Judgement Day on G4TV, Tommy Tallarico criticized the game for its voice acting and its abundance of invisible walls.